Assam Career : NIT Silchar Recruitment 2025

 How to apply :

-Applicants may submit the signed scan copy of their filled-up application form along with C.V. and all other documents to the P.I. through email at jyotirmoy@civil.nits.ac.in with subject line “Application for the post of Project Associate-I under SERB-DST project SRG/2023/001856”
+Applicants may submit the signed scanned copy of their filled-up applications along with CV, all the mark sheets and certificates and one small writeup on how the candidate fits into the project, and all other relevant documents to the P.I. through email at ranjay@ei.nits.ac.in with subject line “Application for the post of Project Associate-I under MeiTy project L-14011/29/2021-HRD” with the

 Detailed Advertisement : Click Here